RetroCirce/DMID-Analysis-Music-Dynamics/README.md

 Make sure that you install all the dependencies (mainly Pytorch) for running this code.

-# For Fugue amd Prelude VAE
+# For Fugue and Prelude VAE
 Run the whole code in the "Fugure and Prelude VAE", it contains a jupyter notebook that guides you into all the training and evaluation parts.

 # For Bach Invention VAE